kamikazechaser/locale/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/kamikazechaser/locale.svg)](https://pkg.go.dev/github.com/kamikazechaser/locale)

-Provides a simple and flexible way to render your translations.
-API is highly inspired by https://github.com/kataras/i18n.
+Provides a _simple_ and _flexible_ way to render your translations.
+You are not locked into any i18n/i10n standard.

 ## Install: